Control of Keys to Facilities

 Master keys should not leave university property.

 Departments maintaining master keys or key files not issued directly to an individual must have check-out procedures reviewed and approved by Access Services.
-The check-out procedures should document when the key was checked out, when returned, and the individual responsible for the key.
+The check-out procedures should document when the key was checked out, when it was returned, and the individual responsible for the key.

 Access Services may conduct audits of key control practices.